jenweber/empress-blog-jenweber/content/remodeling-an-ember-app---testing.md

 ## Understanding application test failures

 When you do an upgrade like this, there are some common sources of failures.
-It's helpful to ponder thus line of questioning below for a little when you run into a test that is tricky to fix:
+It's helpful to ponder this line of questioning below for a little when you run into a test that is tricky to fix:

 - Did I make a mistake during the upgrade?
 - Did the upgrade uncover a bug that was hidden previously?